|Sunlight incident on a solar panel generates heat as well as electricity.|

 Front Surface Reflection

 Light reflected from the front surface of the module does not contribute to the electrical power generated.
 Such light is considered an electrical loss mechanism which needs to be minimized.
 Neither does reflected light contribute to heating of the PV module.
-The maximum temperature rise of the module is therefore calculated as the incident power multiplied by the reflection.
+The maximum temperature rise of the module is therefore calculated as the incident power multiplied by one minus the reflection.
 For typical PV modules with a glass top surface, the reflected light contains about 4% of the incident energy.

 Operating Point and Efficiency of the Module